sfc-gh-tosmith/Snow_DS_Training/MLOPS_101_ONLINE_INFERENCE/README.md

 If you are wanting to use a service account which is much more real world please use service_account_setup.sql to create the service account to hit the API.

-Copy and paste the edited first command into your terminal, and you should get a response back!
+Copy and paste the edited first command into your terminal (lines 1-9), and you should get a response back!
 ```
 Response: {"data":[[0,{"output_feature_0":1}]]}
 ```